pcfens/traefik-localplugins/README.md

 Running `curl -v -H 'Host: example.com' http://localhost:8000` will return a 200 with some information about the request as expected, since you're not trying to exploit anything

+If you let things sit idle for an hour or so, you'll see a startup page when you visit http://localhost:8080 in your browser.
+The shutdown is useless for demoing the log4j filter, but it works well to demonstrate multiple local plugins running at the same time.

 ## Cleaning Up